ik04/Scc-Task/README.md

 - Run mysql and apache on the xampp panel (setup root with no password)

-git clone the repo into a folder and paste the following to initialize (run on git bash)
+paste the following to initialize (run on git bash):

 ```bash
 git clone https://github.com/ik04/Scc-Task.git